aaronblondeau/aaronblondeau_com/posts/june_2024/genkit.md

 cover: /assets/images/genkit.jpg
 ---

-Note : The code for this post is all available here : [https://github.com/aaronblondeau/genkit-smarthome](https://github.com/aaronblondeau/genkit-smarthome)
+The code for this post is all available here : [https://github.com/aaronblondeau/genkit-smarthome](https://github.com/aaronblondeau/genkit-smarthome)

+View the working app at [https://smarthome.aaronblondeau.com/](https://smarthome.aaronblondeau.com/)

-Although I am working to de-google my life lately I took note of their recent launch of [Firebase Genkit](https://firebase.google.com/docs/genkit/).
-I have struggled to get tools like Langchain to perform well when working with structured data.
+Although I am working to de-google my life, I took note of the recent launch of [Firebase Genkit](https://firebase.google.com/docs/genkit/).
+I have struggled to get tools like [LangChain](https://www.langchain.com/) to perform well when working with structured data.
 Since the ability to ingest and output JSON is crucial for AI applications I decided to give Genkit a try.
 Genkit exceeded my expectations and is now a member of my tech toolbox.

 Here is the scenario I used to test Genkit.
 Imagine you have both a smart-thermostat and a smart-light in your office and you'd like to be able to control them with natural language commands.
 For example, "Set the lights to green please." or "Set the temperature to eighty please."

 For this to work the language model needs a few things:
 1) Prompts that specify the desired outcome.
 2) A list of the high level actions that can be taken.
-3) Tools that help extract the formatted data from the user's request (for example, turn "eighty" into 80 for the thermostat device).
+3) Tools that help extract formatted data from the user's request (for example, turn "eighty" into 80 so it can be used by the thermostat device).

 And I as a developer working on the app have these needs:
 1) Ability to test and quickly iterate on each prompt.